-Ready to take on 2018?
-Let’s take full advantage of the new year with a bit of TLC the Ayurvedic-way.
-You won't find resolutions, or hard times here.
-Nor will you find juices or raw foods, which are the opposite of what we need with the Kapha qualities of Winter.
-Instead, Ayurveda - the Indian ‘science of life’ - is based around thousands of years of comfort foods that look after you from the inside out, giving you that inner glow by stoking the furnace or ‘Agni’ (see more below) while delivering easy nourishment.
+Ready to put some spring in your step?
+Let’s take full advantage of the new season with a bit of TLC the Ayurvedic way.
+You won't find harsh restrictions or punitive workout plans here.
+Nor will you find juices or raw foods, which are the opposite of what we need after accumulating Kapha energy all winter.
+Instead, Ayurveda — the "Science of Life" in Sanskrit — is based around thousands of years of comfort foods that look after you from the inside out, giving you that inner glow by stoking your digestive fire or "Agni" (more information on this below) while delivering easy nourishment.
 There’s also no skipping meals and no workouts; only relaxing walks, gentle yoga and a bit of breath work if you fancy it.
-Yep this is more about baths than boot camps, stretches than sweating and pampering rather than pain... chilled, calm, cosy and delicious in a gently powerful way you know?
+This is more about baths than boot camps, stretches than sweating, and pampering rather than pain, all in a chilled, calm, cosy, delicious and gently powerful way.

-So join me for an easy, scrummy 3 day plan.
-I’ll be starting this Sat (6th Jan) with a quiet weekend and taking it to work on Monday when I’m nicely in the swing of things.
-If you’ve got East by West already then you’ll have all the info on pg 291, otherwise follow the instructions below which include a shopping list so you can stock up on all the bits and pieces you need over the next couple of days ready for the weekend.
+So why not join me for an easy, scrummy 3-day plan?
+I’ll be starting this Saturday (24th March) with a quiet weekend and taking it to work on Monday when I’m nicely in the swing of things.
+If you’ve got East by West already, then you’ll have all the info you need on page 291.
+Otherwise, follow the instructions below, which include a shopping list so you can stock up on all the bits and pieces you need over the next couple of days ready for the weekend.

 A bowl of comfort food - split mung beans slow-cooked with rice, quinoa or millet.
 Add your favourite veggies and you’re away.

 A fantastic and simple way to start the day.
 Said in Ayurveda to tonify the bowels, clean the liver, reduce inflammation and cure constipation.